 Kepler Capital Downgrades TechnipFMC (FTI) to Hold

-TechnipFMC (FTI) received a Hold rating and a EUR20.00 price target from Kepler Capital analyst Bertrand Hodee yesterday.
-The company’s shares closed last Monday at $15.30, close to its 52-week low of $15.10.
+In a report released yesterday, Kevin Roger from Kepler Capital downgraded TechnipFMC (FTI) to Hold, with a price target of EUR18.00.
+The company’s shares closed last Monday at $15.08, close to its 52-week low of $14.25.

-The word on The Street in general, suggests a Moderate Buy analyst consensus rating for TechnipFMC with a $23.88 average price target, which is a 57.1% upside from current levels.
-In a report released yesterday, Berenberg Bank also maintained a Hold rating on the stock with a $22.50 price target.
+TechnipFMC has an analyst consensus of Moderate Buy, with a price target consensus of $23.49, a 60.8% upside from current levels.
+In a report issued on February 27, Berenberg Bank also maintained a Hold rating on the stock with a $22.50 price target.

 See today’s analyst top recommended stocks >>